kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analyst-Course.md

 **Module 7: Data Analysis and Visualization**
 In this module, we will cover the fundamentals of data analysis and modeling.
 You will learn how to collect, clean, and process data using tools such as Excel, Python, or R. You will also learn how to visualize data and design dashboards using tools such as Tableau or Power BI.
 Moreover, you will learn about data warehousing and business intelligence.

+- Data gathering and analysis techniques
+- Data modeling and data flow diagrams
+- Assessing solution feasibility and cost-benefit analysis
+- Risk assessment and impact analysis
+- Collaborating with technical teams for solution evaluation and selection
 - Fundamentals of data analysis and modeling, including descriptive statistics, inferential statistics, and predictive analytics
 - Techniques for collecting, cleaning, and processing data using tools such as Excel, Python, or R
 - Data visualization and dashboard design using tools such as Tableau or Power BI